-SUMMONS FORM
+• SUMMONS FORM

 - You must complete this summons form for each defendant.
-You may make copies of this form if you need more than one, or print extra copies from the Court's website. - o Federal Rule of Civil Procedure 4 outlines how a complaint and summons must be served on each defendant.
-A pro se plaintiffmay not personally physically serve his own complaint on a party. - If your complaint concerns a Social Security matter, complete a separate summons for each of the following: - Commissioner of Social Security By Civil Process Clerk for U.S. Attorney 900 Jefferson Avenue Oxford, MS 38655 - Commissioner of Social Security By Office of Regional Chief Counsel 1301 Young Street Suite A-702 Dallas, TX 75202-5433 - Commissioner of Social Security For service upon Attorney General of United States 950 Pennsylvania Avenue, NW Washington, DC 20530-0001
+You may make copies of this form if you need more than one, or print extra copies from the Court's website. - Federal Rule of Civil Procedure 4 outlines how a complaint and summons must be served on each defendant.
+A pro se plaintiffmay not personally physically serve his own complaint on a party.

-COPIES
+• COPIES

-- You must have the following to file your lawsuit: - Original of every form required for your lawsuit - One copy of your complaint for each defendant named in your complaint
+- You must have the following to file your lawsuit: - Original of every form required for your lawsuit - One copy of your complaint for each defendant named in your complaint - Filing fee of \$402 OR Application to Proceed Without Prepayment or Security for Fees and Costs - o Summons for each defendant named in your complaint

-REQUESTS FOR APPOINTMENT OF COUNSEL
+• REQUESTS FOR APPOINTMENT OF COUNSEL

-- o Although a pro se plaintiff may request that the Court appoint an attorney to represent him or her at no cost to the plaintiff, the Court rarely grants this request.
+Although a pro se plaintiff may request that the Court appoint an attorney to represent him or her at no cost to the plaintiff, the Court rarely grants this request.
 Generally, the Court will grant such a request only when representation by a licensed attorney seems to the Court especially justified because of the complexity of the case.
-When appointment is made, representation is undertaken on a pro bono (literally, "for the good," meant to describe legal services free of charge) basis. - o Parties in civil cases have no right to be represented by court-appointed counsel.
-A request for appointment of counsel is made by motion. - o Until you have a lawyer representing you in the case, you are fully obligated to diligently prosecute your case yourself.
+When appointment is made, representation is undertaken on a pro bono (literally, "for the good," meant to describe legal services free of charge) basis.

+- Parties in civil cases have no right to be represented by court-appointed counsel.
+A request for appointment of counsel is made by motion. - Until you have a lawyer representing you in the case, you are fully obligated to diligently prosecute your case yourself.
 This includes responding to discovery requests and the defendant's motions.
 Do not expect the Court, through its orders, to instruct you on how to prosecute your case.
 Failure to follow established procedures and/or the Court's orders may result in your having to show cause (demonstrate to the Court) why your case should not be dismissed for lack of prosecution.

-TAXATION OF COSTS
+• TAXATION OF COSTS

-o BEFORE filing suit you should consider the consequences of losing.
+BEFORE filing suit you should consider the consequences of losing.
 In some cases, the winning party may ask that you be ordered to pay his/her attorney's fees.
 Also, the winning party has a presumptive right under Federal Rule of Civil Procedure 54(d)(1) to ask for reimbursement from you of certain costs which it has had to pay during a lawsuit.
 These costs can include those related to taking and transcribing depositions, witness fees, copy work, etc. These costs can add up to thousands of dollars.

-PROTECTION OF PERSONAL AND SENSITIVE INFORMATION
+• PROTECTION OF PERSONAL AND SENSITIVE INFORMATION

-Documents filed in this court are accessible over the Internet through the courts' PACER (Public Access to Court Electronic Records) system.
-Because of this, do not include the following personal information in documents filed with the court:

-- o Full Social Security numbers if an individual's social security number must be included in a pleading, only the last four digits should be used - o Names of minor children if the involvement of a minor child must be mentioned, only the initials of that child should be used - O Dates of birth if an individual's date of birth must be included in a pleading, only the year should be used - o Full Financial account numbers if financial account numbers are relevant, only the last four digits should be used - Neither the court nor clerk will review pleadings or other documents for compliance with this rule.
+- Documents filed in this court are accessible over the Internet through the courts' PACER (Public Access to Court Electronic Records) system.
+Because of this, do not include the following personal information in documents filed with the court: - Full Social Security numbers if an individual's social security number must be included in a pleading, only the last four digits should be used - Names of minor children if the involvement of a minor child must be mentioned, only the initials of that child should be used - Dates of birth if an individual's date of birth must be included in a pleading, only the year should be used - Full Financial account numbers if financial account numbers are relevant, only the last four digits should be used - Neither the court nor clerk will review pleadings or other documents for compliance with this rule.